napeits/frstack/README.md

 * Login to OpenAM at http://openam.example.com/openam  (amadmin/password)
 * Login to OpenIDM at http://openam.example.com/openidmgui  (openidm-admin/openidm-admin)
 * You can ssh into the guest using `ssh fr@openam.example.com`
+* Using an ldap browser (Apache Directory Studio, for example) you can browse the user store at openam.example.com:389,
+  cn=Directory Manager / password

 ## Notes